 Fruit Filled Ice Cubes with Mint

 With the abundance of berries this time of year and my flourishing mint plant, I decided to try the latest craze of freezing Fruit Filled Ice Cubes with a hint of mint.
 If anything, I may think it’s a Mojito!
-I love mojitos!
+These ice cubes make every drink more refreshing.

 How To Make Fruit Filled Ice Cubes

-Gather and rinse the fruit you want to add.
-I happened to have blueberries, raspberries and blackberries.
-I also picked a sprig of mint, washed it and plucked the leaves off.
+- Gather and rinse the fruit you want to add.
+I happened to have blueberries, raspberries, and blackberries.
+I also picked a sprig of mint, washed it, and plucked off the leaves.

-I tucked a variety in each section.
-Truth be told…… mine were a little overfilled.
+- I tucked a variety in each section.
+Truth be told…… mine was a little overfilled.
 I’ll show you what to avoid later.

 Remember when I said to make sure your fruit is submerged?